Order before 1pm for next working day delivery Learn more

 Water World |

-• Mechanical filtration – removes physical debris like leaves, fish waste, and uneaten food
+Mechanical filtration – removes debris like leaves, fish waste, and uneaten food

 Without proper filtration, water can quickly become cloudy, unhealthy, and dangerous for fish.

-Pressure filters are one of the most popular choices for small to medium-sized ponds.
+Pressure filters are compact and easy to hide, making them one of the most popular pond filters in the UK for small- to medium-sized ponds.

 Benefits: